Defining Alcoholism

 Psychological Factors

-A background of trauma including abuse can indicate a higher risk for alcoholism, or other addictions, in order to handle unresolved emotional problems.
+A background of trauma including abuse can indicate a higher risk for addiction, in order to handle unresolved emotional problems.

 A history of depression or other more complicated mental health problems, such as bipolar disorder, schizophrenia, or borderline personality disorder, may coincide with greater incidence of alcohol addiction.